 About The Economic Development Trust

 The Six Nations of the Grand River Economic Development Trust (EDT) is an application-based community investment trust available to groups who address community priorities within Six Nations.
-The EDT is the mechanism by which surplus profits generated by the Six Nations of the Grand River Development Corporation (SNGRDC), are invested into the Six Nations community for the collective benefit of its members.
+The EDT is the mechanism by which surplus profits generated by Six Nations Group (formerly Six Nations of the Grand River Development Corporation), are invested into the Six Nations community for the collective benefit of its members.
 This model of community investment was a direct result of the 2011 community engagement study, “We Gather Our Voices.”

 The EDT Committee is responsible for reviewing, scoring and prioritizing applications for community investment.
 The committee consists of Audrey Hill (Chair), Rachel Martin, and Erica Martisius.

-The EDT Committee is a function of the SNGRDC Board of Directors.
-For more information on the SNGRDC Board of Directors, please click below.
+The EDT Committee is a function of the Six Nations Group (SNG) Board of Directors.
+For more information on the SNG Board of Directors, please click below.

 History of the Economic Development Trust